 Read-thru/sec for Read-Through operations.

-ResyncOptions while adding cache item in cache.
+ResyncOptions while adding a cache item into the cache.

 ResyncOptions take a flag that indicates whether to resync item on expiration or not.
-It optionally takes Read-Through provider name as a parameter.
+It takes Read-Through provider name as a parameter.

-Default Read-Through provider will be used if provider name is not specified.
+The default Read-Through provider will be used if provider name is not specified.

 Do not make calls to the same cache for which Read-Through is configured in the provider code.
 This can cause recursion and can halt the normal working of cache.